Skip to Content

 A comped room in Las Vegas is completely free, right?
 Not always.

-Many resorts will still charge their nightly resort fee on a comped room, however, there are some exceptions to that rule.
+Many resorts still charge resort fees on complimentary rooms, but there are some exceptions.

-Note, that there is at least some ambiguity when it comes to waiving resort fees on comped hotel rooms.
+Note, that can be ambiguity when it comes to waiving resort fees on comped hotel rooms.
 Even if you are staying at a property where they are required to be paid, always check your specific offer as resorts will commonly offer “waived resort fee” deals on a one-off basis.

 Additionally, when all else fails, I recommend talking to your casino host before check-out to gauge if your play warrants the fee being removed from your bill.